kubedb/website/content/docs/v2026.6.19/guides/README.md

 - [MariaDB](/docs/v2026.6.19/guides/mariadb).
 Shows how to manage MariaDB using KubeDB.
 - [Memcached](/docs/v2026.6.19/guides/memcached/README).
 Shows how to manage Memcached using KubeDB.
 - [Microsoft SQL Server](/docs/v2026.6.19/guides/mssqlserver/README).
 Shows how to manage Microsoft SQL Server using KubeDB.
+- [Milvus](/docs/v2026.6.19/guides/milvus/README).
+Shows how to manage Milvus using KubeDB.
 - [MongoDB](/docs/v2026.6.19/guides/mongodb/README).
 Shows how to manage MongoDB using KubeDB.
 - [MySQL](/docs/v2026.6.19/guides/mysql/README).
 Shows how to manage MySQL using KubeDB.
 - [Oracle](/docs/v2026.6.19/guides/oracle/README).
 Shows how to manage Oracle using KubeDB.